Schedule of Classes

 An introduction to the research process and methods for retrieving information in a library or through online sources.
 The aim is to identify an information need and locate, evaluate, and use appropriate resources in keeping with academic integrity and ethical standards.
 Focus is on implementing effective strategies for finding relevant information--including selecting appropriate print and electronic sources and effectively using web search engines and the UMGC Library's electronic resources to find information--and evaluating and correctly citing the information found.
 Students may not earn credit for LIBS 150 through challenge exam or portfolio credit and may receive credit for only one of the following courses: COMP 111, LIBS 100, or LIBS 150.

-Note: Asia Virtual Class; Meets via Zoom; 9-day Class; available for Asia-wide enrollment: meets Saturday, 15 Apr (meeting times JST/KST); VA students: this class is certified as distance learning
+Note: Asia Virtual 9-day class; available for Asia-wide enrollment: meets Saturday, 25 Jan (meeting times JST/KST); VA students: this class is certified as distance learning

 MATH 107 College Algebra (3)